Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * DateTime fields are now persisted in UTC for Zikula 1.5.0+.
 * Eliminated custom loggable listener (#984).
 * For Zikula 1.5.0+ new API interfaces are used for type hinting service arguments.
+* For multiple groups tabs are now used instead of collapse sections on display and edit pages (#974).
 * Several other bugfixes.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.4).